palkan/action_policy/docs/namespaces.md

 end
 ```

-Modules nesting is also supported:
+Module nesting is also supported:

 ```ruby
 module Admin